canonical/hotsos/defs/README.md

 These checks are run automatically and do not require implementing in plugin code.

-Each plugin can have an associated set of bugs to identify by searching for a pattern either in a file/path or command output.
-When a match is found, a message is displayed in the 'known-bugs' section of a plugin output.
+Each plugin can have an associated set of bugs to identify based on the contents of files, output of commands or versions of installed packages and can use any combination of these.
+If package version info is checked and the package is not installed, any other checks are skipped for that bug.

 Supported properties
   * input